 Rainbow Street is liveliest on Thursday nights, when Jordanians officially kick off their weekend, but there are still plenty of things to do on this tourist-friendly promenade on any afternoon of the week.
 Boost your energy with a cup of tea at one of the lovely cafés that line Rainbow Street, such as Turtle Green Tea Bar or Jara Cafe.
-Or, tuck into a delicious (and refreshingly cheap) lunch — Al Quds fries up perfectly crisp falafel on sesame seed buns.
-Save some room for frozen fruit popsicles at Mr. Lollies.
+Or, tuck into a delicious (and refreshingly cheap) lunch – Al Quds whips up succulent meats marinated in yogurt sauce.
+Save some room for dessert at Gerard Ice Cream.

 Then, hit up Rainbow Street's retailers and find some souvenirs to take home.
 You can watch artisans create handicrafts and shop for unique products at Souk Jara, a flea market that pops up on one of Rainbow's side streets some Friday nights.

 Just a couple of blocks off Rainbow Street, the Wild Jordan Center sells locally made jewelry, trinkets, soaps, mugs, and other souvenirs.
 The ethically minded store uses profits to support craftspeople and conservation efforts around Jordan.

 Round out your sightseeing adventure on Rainbow Street with a visit to one of the nearby local art galleries, such as Nabad Art Gallery or Jacaranda.